glowkeeper/glowkeeper.github.io/public/assets/posts/poetry/moles.md

 But eyes aren't useful for moles.

 Moles and my missus - seldom linked.
-But they are in this beautiful poem.
+Except in the occasional poem;
 Typically, their worlds are distinct,
 One above - the other below them.